 For more information about the Pradaxa® litigation, Contact us today for a free consultation.

 Metal on metal hip replacement systems became very popular beginning in the mid to late 2000’s after being marketed as better for an active lifestyle and having a longer life-span.
-Not long afterwards, our firm began receiving calls from patients around the country suffering from metallosis or cobaltism.
-These conditions are caused by wear and/or corrosion between the metal surfaces of the hip replacement devices, sending tiny metal particles into the blood stream.
+Not long afterward, our firm began receiving calls from patients around the country suffering from metallosis or cobaltism.
+These conditions are caused by wear and/or corrosion between the metal surfaces of the hip replacement devices, sending tiny metal particles into the bloodstream.
 This phenomenon received a lot of media attention in connection with the DePuy Orthopedics ASR™ hip system.